plane flying over house

 Suppose you find a property near an airport that ticks a lot of your boxes.
 Does all the good outweigh that one lousy point?
 And is it really a negative at all?

 Location can increase property value, and low-flying aircraft may be damaging to prices in the surrounding area.
-It is hard to measure the impact of just an airport on house prices, though, as there other factors that can contribute.
+It is hard to measure the impact of just an airport on house prices, though, as there are other factors that can contribute.

 Because of this, houses under flight routes and close to airports can cost significantly less than surrounding areas without the same problem.